-269. The provisions at paragraph 18 allow the replacement of the original land as bond asset by another land interest, without disturbing the entitlement to relief, by disapplying the requirement that B holds the original interest as a bond asset until the termination of the arrangements (as long as all the other conditions are complied with).
+301. The provisions at paragraph 18 allow the replacement of the original land as bond asset by another land interest, without disturbing the entitlement to relief, by disapplying the requirement that B holds the original interest as a bond asset until the termination of the arrangements (as long as all the other conditions are complied with).
 Where the replacement land is in Wales, it will become subject to a new charge in favour of the WRA (and the charge on the original land discharged, subject to compliance with the conditions).
 Where the replacement land is outside Wales, WRA will not take a charge over it (but must nevertheless be satisfied that the conditions in relation to the original land are met before discharging that charge).

-Schedule 11 - Relief for Incorporation of Limited Liability Partnership
+Schedule 12 - Relief for Incorporation of Limited Liability Partnership

-- 270. This Schedule sets out the three conditions under which land transferred in connection to the incorporation of a limited liability partnership (LLP) is relived from LTT.
+- 302. The introduction of limited liability partnerships (LLPs) created a new business vehicle into the UK providing partners in a LLP with limited liability for the debts of the partnership in the event of business failure.
+Relief, subject to the conditions specified, is provided to enable existing partnerships to incorporate as an LLP without incurring LTT charges on land transactions effected as part of that incorporation. - 303.
+This Schedule sets out the three conditions under which land transferred in connection to the incorporation of a limited liability partnership (LLP) is relived from LTT.
 A "limited liability partnership" is a partnership formed with limited liability for its members under the Limited Liability Partnerships Act 2000 (c.12).
-The conditions to be satisfied are: - the effective date of the transaction cannot be more than one year after the date of the incorporation of the LLP; - at the relevant time the transferor: - is a partner in a partnership comprised of all the persons who are (or who are to be) members of the LLP (and no other person); or - holds the interest on bare trust for one or more of the partners; and - the proportions of the interests held by the partners are the same before and after the transaction or, where they are different, the differences are not as a result of entering a tax avoidance arrangement to avoid LTT or other tax.
+The conditions to be satisfied are: - the effective date of the transaction cannot be more than one year after the date of the incorporation of the LLP; - at the relevant time the transferor: - o is a partner in a partnership comprised of all the persons who are (or who are to be) members of the LLP (and no other person); or - o holds the interest on bare trust for one or more of the partners; and - the proportions of the interests held by the partners are the same before and after the transaction or, where they are different, the differences are not as a result of entering a tax avoidance arrangement to avoid LTT or other tax.

-Schedule 12 - Relief for acquisitions involving multiple dwellings
+Schedule 13 - Relief for acquisitions involving multiple dwellings

-271. This Schedule makes provision for relief from LTT for single transactions involving multiple dwellings and multiple linked transactions, which, taken together, involve multiple dwellings.
+304. This Schedule makes provision for relief from LTT for single transactions involving multiple dwellings and multiple linked transactions, which, taken together, involve multiple dwellings.
 The provisions in this Schedule provide that the total amount of tax chargeable in respect of a particular transaction involving a number of dwellings reflects more closely the tax that would have been chargeable had each dwelling been purchased through single (unrelated) transactions.